Artists encouraged to enter Art of the State Juried Exhibition

 More than $4,000 in cash awards will be presented.
 Awards for first place ($500), second place ($300) and third place ($200) will be given in each of the five categories.
 The William D. Davis Memorial Award for Drawing ($250) and the Art Docents’ Choice Award ($300) will also be presented.

 Selection jurors will review and assign a numeric score to all work submitted.
-Those artists with the highest ratings will be featured in the exhibition.
+Those artists with the highest ratings in each category will be featured in the exhibition.

 This year’s selection jurors are Sheila Cuellar-Shaffer, Michele Carlson and Roland Graf.